 Arches contains a variety of hiking trails, many of which are considered easy to moderate.
 Trails provide access to outstanding viewpoints and arches not visible from the road.
-In some cases, trails travel under arches, affording quite a unique perspective on the park's namesake features.
+Many trails use cairns (stacks of rocks) for markers and cross broad rock surfaces, requiring attention to follow.

 Protect Your Park

 Watch Your Step.

 Help us protect biological soil crusts during your visit.
 Please walk only on trails, rock or in sandy washes (where water flows when it rains), and keep all vehicles and bikes on designated roads.